Location: Norway (Stavanger, Eidfjord, Briksdal, Åndalsnes) · Camera: Canon EOS 5DSR · Lens: 24-70mm EF L series

 This is a personal account of that first trip — the landscapes, the light, the locations, and what it felt like to photograph a country that seems almost designed to make every frame worthwhile.

-Stavanger — an unexpected starting point
+Stavanger — an Unexpected Starting Point

 Stavanger was never meant to be a photographic highlight.
 It was a starting point, a city to arrive in before heading into the landscapes I’d come for.
 But cities have their own photographic logic and Stavanger has real character — the old wooden houses of Gamle Stavanger, the harbour, the way Scandinavian light falls differently even in summer.

 Photographing a city you don’t know well forces a different kind of attention.
 Without familiarity you notice things a local might walk past — the geometry of streets, the quality of morning light on painted wood, the texture of cobblestones.
 The 24-70mm earned its place here more than anywhere else on the trip.
+A few hours were also spent sailing over the fjord, admiring the rock faces and cliffs from the water.

-Eidfjord — where the scale changes
+Eidfjord — Where the Scale Changes

 Nothing quite prepares you for the scale of the Norwegian fjords the first time you encounter them properly.
 Photographs don’t do it.
 The way the walls rise from the water, the way distance becomes meaningless, the way your sense of proportion recalibrates — it has to be experienced to be understood photographically.